Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 Automakers are no longer just building cars — they're now selling the insurance to protect them.
 Tesla, General Motors, Honda, and Rivian have all launched their own insurance programs, using the connected technology already inside your vehicle to price coverage based on real driving behavior rather than demographic assumptions.

 Whether you drive a Tesla Model Y or a Rivian R1T, your car's manufacturer may now be competing for your insurance business.
-This guide breaks down exactly how these OEM insurance programs work, which automakers offer them, how their costs stack up against traditional insurers, and whether switching could actually save you money.
+This guide breaks down exactly how these OEM insurance programs work, which automakers offer them, what the January 2026 FTC action against GM and OnStar means for your data privacy, and whether switching could actually save you money.

 Key Pinch Points